Gurkiran-Singh/Sign-In/README.md

-# SIGN-IN
+# Sign-In

-## CSC583-FINAL
+## Csc583-Final

-## ABOUT
+## About

-SIGN-IN APPLICATION IS USED TO COLLECT THE USER INFORMATION .
-THIS APPLICATION CAN RUN ON MOBILE DEVICES AND IT IS  HAVING  ADMIN VIEW WHICH CAN BE USED TO VIEW THE LIST OF REGISTERD USERS.
+Sign-in application is used to collect the user information .
+This application can run on mobile devices and it is  having  admin view which can be used to view the list of registerd users.

-## NON-FUNCTIONAL REQUIREMENTS
+## Non-Functional Requirements

-MEVN(MONGOD,EXPRESS,VUE , NODE) HAS BEEN USED TO DEVELOP THIS APPLICATION.
-MEVN WAS USED EARLIER IN THE CLASS THEREFOR IT HAS BEEN USED TO DEVELOP THIS PROJECT.
+MEVN(Mongod,Express,Vue , Node) has been used to develop this application.
+MEVN was used earlier in the class therefor it has been used to develop this project.

-## INSTALLATION
+## Installation

-CLONE THIS REPOSITORY TO YOUR MACHINE:
+Clone this repo to your Local Machine:

 'https://github.com/Gurkiran-Singh/Sign-In'

-### INSTALL DEPENDENCIES
+### Install Dependencies

-- FRONTEND
+- Frontend

+  `npm install`

   `install yarn`

   `upgrade yarn`

-   - BACKEND
+- Backend

   `install mongodb`

-   - IN ORDER TO START  FRONTEND
+- In order to start Frontend

   `npm run dev`

-   - IN ORDER TO START BACKEND
+- In order to start Backend

   `sudo service mongod start`

   `nodemon server`

-## ARCHITECTURE
+## Architecture

-STACK INCLUDES:

-- NODEJS

-- MONGODB

--  VUEJS

-- EXPRESS JS
+It is a three tier architecture which includes:

+- Nodejs  (web server and execution environment)

+- MongoDB (used as backend)

+-  Vuejs  (used for front end/user UI)

+- Express (middleware language for API)

-## PLAN
+ ## Plan of Action

  - [x]  Non-functional analysis

 - [x]  Architecture design

 - [x]  Test deployment